 Our news, cryptocurrencies guides and tutorials

-What fees are included in the FixedFloat course?
+What fees are included in the FixedFloat exchange rate?

-- FixedFloat fee — 0.5% or 1% depending on the selected course.
+- FixedFloat fee — 0.5% or 1% depending on the selected rate.
 This is the profit that our service receives for making an exchange.

 The fixed rate freezes the rate for 10 minutes and is 1% of the amount.
 You will receive exactly as much cryptocurrency as you see on the screen when creating an exchange.